Center for Urban Habitats (CUH) advances biodiversity education and conservation by offering the following services:

 We offer research project solutions that explore the relationships between biodiversity renewal and urban ecosystem restoration.
 These include detailed comparative analysis of natural and anthropogenic contexts.
 We are also involved in many local and regional conservation efforts.
 For example, we are engaged with a developer and the community to install wildlife road crossings at an ecologically sensitive site in Albemarle County.
 We are also directly involved in assisting municipalities inventory, assess, and track biological resources.

-We are in the beginning phases of creating a network of local genotype native plant growers.
-We hope this will not only fulfill all of CUH's native plant installation needs, but also provide the general public with quality local native plant material.
-We currently grow around 4,000 plants and our network of growers, including Hummingbird Hill Native Nursery, Farfields Farm Native Nursery, and others, produces several thousand more.
-While options for purchasing our Local+Native plants are limited, we do offer our surplus of plants to the public for sale throughout the season.
-In 2018 the general public will also have access to plants that were produced with CUH seeds at the nurseries mentioned above.
-Please contact us if you wish to see a list of available species.
+We have created a network of local genotype native plant growers.
+This network not only fulfills a significant percentage of CUH's native plant installation needs, but also provides the general public with quality local native plant material.
+We currently grow around 50,000 plants and our network of growers includes Twinleaf Native Nursery, Little Bluestem Nursery, Hummingbird Hill Native Nursery and others.
+While options for purchasing our Local+Native plants are limited at this time, we do offer our surplus of plants to the public for sale throughout the season and our partner growers provide both wholesale and retail options so the general public has access to plants grown from the seeds we collect.

 Our trail designs integrate cultural and natural landscape elements.
 The language of your landscape drives the design.
 We aim to create an experience of tranquility while maximizing the ability of users to learn more about the natural and cultural resources on the landscape.
 CUH employs a unique trail design approach that doubles as a biological survey and cultural resource inventory.
 With this approach CUH identifies experiential hot-spots and unique opportunities previously unseen.
 Our trails utilize existing historic paths/roads and allow unique cultural and natural resources to direct navigation.
 We route trails with the contours to minimize impact and reduce erosion and always try to involve the clients in a way that fosters biodiversity education.